ekourkchi/Pylipse/README.md

             pip install pillow

-Having the following packages is optional (to activate the `HELP` icon of the GUI):
+Having the following packages is optional (necessary activate the `HELP` icon in the GUI):

            - tkinter
            - Pmw